 The board recognizes that the selection of instructional materials is a vital component of the school district’s curriculum.
 The board has sole discretion to approve instructional materials for the district.
 The board delegates its authority to determine which instructional materials will be utilized and purchased by the district to licensed employees.
 The licensed employees will work closely together to ensure vertical and horizontal articulation of instructional and library materials in the education program.

-The superintendent may appoint an ad hoc committee for the selection of instructional materials.
-The committee may be composed of school district employees, parents, students, community members, or representatives of community groups.
+The superintendent may appoint an ad hoc committee to assist the licensed employees in selecting instructional materials.
+The committee may be composed of any of the following groups of stakeholders: school district employees, parents, community members, or representatives of community groups.

 In making its recommendations to the superintendent, the licensed employees will select materials which:

 Gifts of instructional materials must meet these criteria stated above for the selection of instructional materials.
-The gift must be received in compliance with Policy 802.7 Gifts, Grants, and Bequests.
+The gift must be received in compliance with Policy 802.7.

 Adopted: 12/73